lowweihong/team14-CryptoMood/index.md

   - **DBSCAN Clustering**: Apply DBSCAN to detect sentiment clusters in the data.
 This algorithm is useful for identifying patterns and outliers in high-density regions, which can help in understanding the distribution of sentiments
 - **Supervised:**
   - Bert Models
     - Finetune model using pretrain model ElKulako/stocktwits-crypto, the pretrain model originally has bullish, bearish and neutral labels.
+(Kulakowski & Frasincar, 2023)[[1]](#1)
     - Finetune model using pretrain model kk08/CryptoBERT, the pretrain model originally has only bullish and bearish labels.
 Thus, will discard the pre-trained weights of the original 2-label classification head and initialize a new classification head with random weights for 3 labels.
 These models are known for their ability to capture complex linguistic patterns and can be effectively adapted for domain-specific tasks.
 (Roumeliotis, Tselikas, & Nasiopoulos, 2024)[[4]](#4)
     - Both of these models train for 5 epoch, and select the best models in according to the least validation loss.
   - BiLSTM model
     - Implement a Bidirectional Long Short-Term Memory (BiLSTM) network to capture sequential context in text data.
-This architecture is particularly useful for modeling temporal relationships and has been applied in sentiment analysis for cryptocurrency markets
+This architecture is particularly useful for modeling temporal relationships and has been applied in sentiment analysis for cryptocurrency markets.
+(Chen, Zhang, & Ye, 2019)[[6]](#6)

 ### Libraries and Tools
 These methods utilize libraries such as scikit-learn for clustering, Hugging Face transformers for pre-trained models, and PyTorch for implementing neural networks.